hansklav/Oberon-keyboard-tweaks/README.md

 I chose other ASCII codes that have better mnemonics for the control combinations (just for fun):
 *left*: `2X` (`^B` backward), *right*: `6X` (`^F` forward), `uP`: `10X` (`^P`), *dowN*: `0EX` (`^N`)

-So my Keyboard Table looks like this (I also added the codes for one extra key of the Dutch MacBook keyboard: `60` and `7E`, which is de key for ` and ~):
+My keyboard table looks like this (I also added the codes for one extra key of the Dutch MacBook keyboard: `60` and `7E`, which is de key for ` and ~):
 ```
     KTabAdr := SYSTEM.ADR($
       00 00 00 00 00 1A 00 00  00 00 00 00 00 09 60 00